 Environmental and CEQA Considerations

 The issuance of a Board encroachment permit requires review for compliance with the California Environmental Quality Act (CEQA).
 No proposed project or work will be approved until the requirements of CEQA have been met.
-Board environmental staff conducts environmental and CEQA compliance reviews over submitted encroachment permit applications in accordance with California Code of Regulations, Title 23, Division 1, Article 3, Section 8, Applications, and Section 10, Environmental Review.
+Board environmental staff conducts environmental and CEQA compliance reviews over submitted encroachment permit applications in accordance with California Code of Regulations, Title 23, Waters, Division 1, Article 3, Section 8, Applications, and Section 10, Environmental Review.
 If a project is also within United States Army Corps of Engineers (USACE) jurisdiction, permit applications will be transmitted to USACE for a Section 408 review.
 A Section 408 review includes an engineering, environmental, real estate, and legal review to ensure a proposed alteration does not impair the usefulness of the federal project and is not injurious to the public interest.
 The National Environmental Policy Act (NEPA) requires that every Federal agency consider the effects of Federal actions on the quality of the human environment, and to consider alternatives to those actions.
 USACE Section 408 program staff will review each individual Section 408 permission request to determine NEPA compliance needs.

 Board encroachment permit applications (submitted on 3615 and 3615a application forms) are required to include a copy of all CEQA documents prepared or being prepared for a project.
 These CEQA documents include: